NanoSignalingLab/photochromic-reversion/README.md

-# CASTA - Computational Analysis of Apatial Transient Arrests
+# CASTA - Computational Analysis of Spatial Transient Arrests

 CASTA is a Python package for analyzing spatial transient patterns in tracking data using Hidden Markov Models (HMM).
 It provides tools for processing and plotting trajectory data.